 Application for Admission

-The applicant must submit a completed application form together with the official college transcripts, three letters of recommendation, a narrative describing his/her goals, and a $45 application fee to the office of the Dean for Graduate Studies and Research on the Medical Center campus (address below).
+The applicant must submit a completed application form together with the official college transcripts, three letters of recommendation, a narrative describing his/her goals, to the office of the Dean for Graduate Studies and Research on the Medical Center campus (address below).
 The application is to be completed online.
+Prospective students can apply online for admission through the UNMC Graduate Studies office website .

 Transfer students: An applicant who is enrolled as a graduate student in another department in the University system must obtain permission, in writing, from that department to apply for admission into the graduate program of the Department of Biochemistry and Molecular Biology.